The simple yet comprehensive guide on how to train a dog and puppy. In this article I’ll cover:

 If you simply say “Yes!” immediately after your dog performs the desired behavior he will likely end up understanding you eventually.

-Using a marker when training your dog is easy.
+Using a marker like a clicker when training your dog is easy.

 For example, ask your dog to Sit.
 As soon as their bum hits the floor, immediately say the marker, “Yes!”, then ½ a second later give them a high-value primary reinforcer (food).
 Rinse and repeat.